graemetlloyd/ProjectWhalehead/Outline.md

 # Introduction:

 Inferring the tree of life, and using phylogenetic trees to understand organismal form and function [broader?
 Like anything above the species-level needs a tree right?] is a prime challenge in biology.
-Phylogenetic trees provide a historical perspective on relationships between taxa, and performing comparative biological studies without a phylogenetic context is misleading (cite Felsenstein).
+Phylogenetic trees provide a historical perspective on relationships between taxa, and performing comparative biological studies without a phylogenetic context is misleading (Felsenstein 1985).
-While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review) and excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (cite Slater).
+While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review) and excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (Slater et al. 2012).
 Therefore, how to best include fossils in phylogenetic analyses remains a vital and thriving research topic.

 Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion.
 However, in recent times, Bayesian analyses have become more common for estimating phylogenetic trees, as well as more complex analyses, such as divergence time estimation.
 Bayesian methods assume an explicit model of evolution, and allow the researcher to set priors on each parameter in their model.
 In effect, this allows researchers to incorporate prior information about the value of parameters into their analysis.
-The most basic and restrictive model of morphological evolution is the Mk model, proposed in 2001 by Paul Lewis.
+The most basic and restrictive model of morphological evolution is the Mk model, proposed in 2001 by Paul Lewis (Lewis 2001).
 This model assumes equal rates of change between each state at a character.
 In practice, these assumptions are not much different than the basic assumptions of an equal-weights parsimony step matrix.
 However, these methods calculate a rate-based branch length in expected substitutions per site, allowing for the accommodations of multiple changes along a branch (e.g., a `0` state to a `1` state and back), something parsimony cannot do.
-More elaborate models that allow for relaxation of the core assumptions of the Mk model have been published and evaluated (Naylander 2004, Wright et al. 2016; OTHERS?).
+More elaborate models that allow for relaxation of the core assumptions of the Mk model have been published and evaluated (Nylander et al. 2004 [I assume this is the ref you mean?], Wright et al. 2016; OTHERS?).

 Comparing the results of a Bayesian analysis and a parsimony analysis can be difficult.
 Bayesian methods estimate what is called the _posterior sample_.